When businesses combine, security enhancements are often necessary – and beneficial

 Three main drivers compel an organization to upgrade or connect legacy systems.
-Organizations make changes when they need to save money, reduce risk or be in compliance with evolving regulations.
-Just one of these factors can have an effect on the organization as a whole, which is why the role of the security manager is ever-changing.
-Security technology is also always changing.
-Security is playing a more critical and broader role in organizations than ever before.
-As a result, security managers are challenged to think creatively, engage with other departments and balance their existing technical infrastructures with today’s cultural expectations of tightened, yet frictionless security.
+Organizations make changes when they need to save money, reduce risk or comply with evolving regulations.
+Just one of these factors can have an impact on the organization as a whole, which is why the role of the security manager is ever-changing.
+Security technology is now playing a more critical and broader role in organizations than ever before.
+As a result, security managers are challenged to think creatively, engage with other departments and balance their existing technical infrastructures with today’s cultural expectations of tighter, yet frictionless, security.

 Security teams are under pressure to streamline systems and adapt their policies to meet evolving industry regulations.
-The risk of non-compliance is too high and can severely impact the bottom line and reputation of the organization.
-In the health care industry, legacy systems may become an issue when there is a requirement to adhere to the Joint Commission and the Health Insurance Portability and Accountability Act.
-Data centers and financial institutions must report on security-related metrics relative to Sarbanes-Oxley Act, the payment card industry or Statement on Standards for Attestation Engagements No. 16.
+The risk of non-compliance is too high, since it can negatively impact the bottom line and the reputation of the organization.
+In the health care industry, legacy systems may become an issue when complying with Joint Commission and Health Insurance Portability and Accountability Act regulations.
+Data centers and financial institutions must report on security-related metrics related to Sarbanes-Oxley Act mandates.
 In the utilities sector, security managers may face greater scrutiny when under audit as a result of North American Electric Reliability Corporation and critical infrastructure protection requirements.
-How can a security manager bring their entire security program into compliance while improving operational efficiencies and have it centralized so that they can manage requirements through policy and procedure?
-When security systems talk to one another across the organization, security teams can automatically produce the reports and assessments required when being audited for compliance to regulation.
+How can a security manager bring the entire security program into compliance while improving operational efficiencies?
+When security systems talk to one another across an organization, security teams can automatically produce the reports and assessments required when they are audited for compliance.

 The reputation of a business is essential to its survival.
-In today’s world of social networking and reliance on the internet and instant communication, businesses must be conscious of their reputation on a continual basis and they must be responsive to any crisis that may have an impact on their brand.
-The security manager is under greater pressure to protect their facilities, employees and company assets.
+In today’s world of social networking and reliance on the internet and instant communication, a business must be conscious of their reputation on a continual basis and must be responsive to any crisis that may have an impact on its brand.
+The security manager is under greater pressure to protect facilities, employees and company assets.
 Having systems that are future-proofed with automated processes can help to mitigate crises and thereby help to protect reputation.
 Advanced reporting, for example, can help a security manager be proactive at preventing security incidents before they happen.
-It can help to prepare for what could come after a critical incident, such as the inevitable investigations and forensic activity.
+And it can help to prepare for what could come after a critical incident, such as the inevitable investigations.
 Quickly and effortlessly proving that the company enforced compliant policies and protocols and did everything it could in a time crisis is what will save the bottom line.

-First, it’s important to invest the time to wholly understand your security ecosystem.
-How should the various systems in your security program work with one another?
-What departments have a vested interest in your operations, and how can your security ecosystem better help them?
-What compliance requirements are necessary in your industry?
-Take the time to fully understand and maximize the performance of the technology you have now.
-Often there is capability inherent in what you have that you may not fully understand.
-For example, do you know what every button in your Microsoft Word program does?
-Is it possible that if you took the time to learn more about Microsoft Word, you could learn some tricks that would make you faster and more productive at word processing?
-Leveraging your manufacturer could be of great assistance in understanding your existing security system.
+First, it is important to invest the time to fully understand the security ecosystem.
+How should the various systems work with one another?
+What departments have a vested interest in security operations, and how can the security ecosystem better help them?
+What are the relevant regulations and standards?
+A security director should take the time to fully understand and maximize the performance of the current technology.
+Often, a technology has capabilities that are not fully understood.
+For example, how many people know what every single button and command in Microsoft Word does?
+Is it possible that, if a person took the time to learn more about Microsoft Word, he or she could learn some tricks that would lead to increased speed and productivity when using that software?
+Leveraging manufacturer information could be of great assistance in understanding an existing security system.
 No one knows the intricacies of the platform more than the developers themselves.
-Maybe there is a built-in visitor management system of which you were unaware?
-Maybe intrusion capabilities exist that are all you need for your company?
-How are you handling alarms and activities?
-Maybe your system doesn’t require an upgrade?
-Maybe it can be integrated with other systems across your network?
+Maybe there is a built-in visitor management system.
+Maybe intrusion capabilities exist that are all the company needs.
+Maybe the system does not require an upgrade.
+Maybe it can be integrated with other systems across the network.

-Unified and connected systems can save you a substantial amount of money on alarm response.
-Before embarking on a new system design, take the time to study the hard and soft costs of your current alarm management program.
-What manual processes are you following now when responding to an alarm?
-What processes are you following in the aftermath of that alarm?
-If it involves opening and sharing multiple spreadsheets or programs or worse – a physical three ring binder – you are wasting precious time and money.
-Don’t waste time writing and enforcing policies and procedures that you cannot automate.
-The risk is just too high.
-The same can be said for implementing identity and access management systems that will streamline processes, save money and help you meet compliance.
+Unified and connected systems can save a substantial amount of money on alarm response.
+Before embarking on a new system design, a security director should take the time to study the hard and soft costs of the current alarm management program.
+What manual processes are followed when responding to an alarm?
+What processes are followed in the aftermath of an alarm?
+If any of the processes involves opening and sharing multiple spreadsheets or programs or worse, three-ring-binders, time and money are being wasted.
+Policies and procedures should be automated.
+The same can be said for implementing identity and access management systems that will streamline processes, save money and ease compliance.

-Security integrators and consultants can help assess your security program and design solutions to solve issues that you may have with legacy systems and unconnected networks.
-There can be an upfront cost for this work, but they may help you see areas for efficiency that you didn’t know were there.
-They will help you manage to industry requirements and ensure that your system is future-proof.
+Security integrators and consultants can help to assess an organization’s security program and design solutions to solve issues with legacy systems and unconnected networks.
+There can be an upfront cost for this work, but these experts can identify areas for improved efficiency.
+In addition, they can help to ensure that the system meets industry requirements and is future-proof.

-Stay in tune with growing trends in the security technology industry, and understand what value they can bring to your organization, but only at a time that it can serve a functional purpose in your organization.
 Machine learning and artificial intelligence are growing trends in security technology.
-It may be worth the time and investment to upgrade your older systems to new technology that applies data analytics to alarms and events, enabling you to isolate which types of events are more important than others in your environment.
-What if you could look beyond the alarm and easily distinguish behavioral anomalies in employees.
-Pairing this sort of technology with an insider threat program is a force to be reckoned with and will help you allocate resources more effectively.
-Manufacturers, integrators and consultants can help with your research.
+It may be worth the time and investment to upgrade older systems to new technologies that apply data analytics to alarms and events, identifying which types of events are more important than others.
+What if a system could look beyond the alarm and distinguish behavioral anomalies in employees?
+Pairing this sort of technology with an insider threat program can be highly effective and can enable a more effective allocation of resources.
+Manufacturers, integrators and consultants can help with the necessary research.

-Lastly, outsourcing elements of your security program in a managed service model to a third party can be a cost effective way to managing capital expense and ensuring that your program is future-proof.
+Lastly, outsourcing elements of a security program in a managed service model can be a cost-effective way of managing capital expenses and ensuring that a program will not soon be obsolete.